 Brandishing a Weapon or Firearm – California Penal Code 417

 A deadly weapon includes any item inherently dangerous that is used in a manner capable of causing great bodily injury (GBI) or death.
-Common items include a firearm, baseball bat, broken bottle, rock, knife, and others.
-A “great bodily injury” is described as a significant injury – something more than a minor injury.
+Typical items include a firearm, baseball bat, broken bottle, rock, knife, etc. A “great bodily injury” is described as a significant injury – something more than a minor injury.

 Definition of PC 417 Brandishing a Weapon or Firearm